TalalTayyab/StarWarsAPI/README.md

 The library exposes Async methods to retrieve the various objects defined by the SWAPI API.

+To start using import the namespaces

+      using StarWarsAPI;
+      using StarWarsAPI.Model;

+To create an instance of the client

+       var api = new StarWarsAPIClient();

-To retrieve a single object:
+To get a single people object:

+       var people = api.GetPeopleAsync("1").Result;

+The following methods are available to get the objects exposed by the API.

       public async Task<People> GetPeopleAsync(string id)
       public async Task<Planet> GetPlanetAsync(string id)